-As at December 31, 2012, the Company's working capital was \$2.5 million, including cash of \$1.7 million and \$1.8 million in deferred engineering management expense and deposit, compared to working capital of \$5.0 million as at December 31, 2011.
-The decrease in the Company's working capital during the twelve months ended December 31, 2012 resulted from cash expenditures for mineral exploration and evaluation, as well as for general and administrative purposes, which were partially offset by proceeds from the sale of shares.
+As at March 31, 2013, the Company had a working capital deficit of \$276 thousand compared to working capital of \$1.2 million as at December 31, 2012.
+The March 31, 2013 deficit includes cash of \$49 thousand, restricted cash of \$920 thousand, and \$569 thousand in deferred engineering management expense and deposit, offset by liabilities of \$2.1 million.
+The decrease in the Company's working capital during the three months ended March 31, 2013 resulted from cash expenditures for mineral exploration and evaluation, as well as for general and administrative purposes.
+Subsequent to March 31, 2013, the Company reclassified a \$920 thousand liability as at March 31, 2013 for subscription receipts received for a private placement to share capital upon the completion of the private placement.
+This resulted in an increase to working capital of \$920 thousand.

-The Company will use its existing working capital to fund near-term expenses, and additional funds will be required to fund the required permitting process and design, engineering and development costs for a mine at Gibellini, costs associated with the development of energy storage operations, and to pay for long-term administrative expenses.
+The Company will use its existing working capital to fund near-term general and administrative expenses, but additional funds will be required to fund the required permitting process and design, engineering and development costs for a mine at Gibellini and to pay for long-term administrative expenses.
 Possible funding sources include equity or debt financing, and although the Company has been successful with its equity financings in the past, there is no assurance that future financing will be available or that financing terms will be attractive.